Human Resources Modernization

 Review current progress of individual modernization activities.

-Goals of a centralized management system for employee leaves of absence include:
+Goals of a modernized management system for employee leaves of absence include:

 Dedicated Leaves Management